nerdschoolbergen/build-and-deploy/exercise-2/README.md

 > All modern code editors and IDEs has plugins for ESLint so you get warnings and errors inline in your editor which is very helpful.
  ![ESLint example is VS Code](./images/eslint.png).

-:pencil2: Remove the unused variable that we introduced, and run `npm run lint` again in your terminal to ensure that the code is linted successfully.

 :pencil2: To make our CI pipeline automatically lint code, we need to add the following line to `.github/workflows/main.yml`: